webplatform/docs-wpd/Content/Import_Guide/H5R/index.md

 [http://www.html5rocks.com/tutorials/casestudies/onslaught/ Onslaught]
 </pre>

-=iframe content=
+==iframe content==
 Some of the articles we're migrating may have content that appears in an iframe.
 WikiMedia does not support iframes, so the best we can do is create a link to the content.
 In HTML5Rocks! usually the iframe has both code and layout from the playground.
 If the iframe contains a code sample, cut and paste the code sample into the article and put it in a <code>&lt;pre&gt;...&lt;/pre&gt;</code> block.
 If the iframe contains a sample page (that runs some wiz-bang doohicky), create a link to the page and tell the user what's happening, something like this:

 <pre>
 You can see a live demo of this game  [http://www.html5rocks.com/tutorials/casestudies/onslaught/ here].
 </pre>

-See [[tutorials/audio_tag|audio tag]] for an example.
+See the [[http://docs.webplatform.org/wiki/tutorials/audio_tag audio tag]] article for examples of this workaround.

-=Filling in the boxes=
+==Filling in the boxes==

-The next piece of work is to fill in all the meta data and other form content for the article.
+The next piece of work is to fill in the meta data and other form content for the article.

 '''Note:''' The wiki layout puts the checkbox to the left of the label.

 #Edit the article.
-#Always check High-level issues: Needs flags.
+#At the top, always check High-level issues: Needs flags.
 #Check other flags that apply.
 #Fill in a short Summary.
 Be mindful of SEO.
-#In the Topics section, check all that apply.
+#At the bottom, in the Topics section, check all that apply.
-#Under External Attribution, check that which applies (MDN, HTML5Rocks!), and provide the link.

-=Compatibility table=
+#Under External Attribution, check whichever applies (HTML5Rocks! in this case), and provide the original link in the text box. '''Important:''' If the H5R URL contains "en/" in the path, remove it.
+That is, if the original article URL is <code>http://www.html5rocks.com/en/tutorials/eventsource/basics/</code>, change it to <code>http://www.html5rocks.com/tutorials/eventsource/basics/</code>.

+==Author and publish date==
+Enter the original author's name, their profile link, and the publish (and update) date(s) in the form fields.
+Delete the original info from the content box.

+==Compatibility table==
 In the Content field, move all the Supported Browser content down to the end of the content to make it easier to reference when you are filling out the compatibility table.
-You can use this info to start the tables, but you must also get more specific information from caniuse.com.
+Do not make manual tables; use the compatibility table buttons in the form.
+You can use the original author's info as reference, but it may be out of date.
+Always get the latest information from [http://caniuse.com/ caniuse.com].

-Once you have the compatibility table filled out, delete the Supported browsers content.
+When you have the compatibility tables filled out, delete the original supported browsers info from the content box.

-=Housekeeping=
+==Housekeeping==

 When you've finished an article, fill in the Status column of the spreadsheet: provide a status and your initials (i.e. Done - sr).
-I'll be spot-converting some articles in the list, so check the status column before you begin.
+Other people may be converting some articles in the same list, so always check the status column before you begin.